 The conference call will also be webcast simultaneously at ir.criteo.com.

-(1) Growth at constant currency excludes the impact of foreign currency fluctuations and is computed by applying the 2014 average exchange rates to 2015 figures.
+Growth at constant currency excludes the impact of foreign currency fluctuations and is computed by applying the 2014 average exchange rates for the relevant period to 2015 figures.